ZJUFanLab/SCOTCH/README.md

-# Cross-modal matching and integration of single-cell multi-omics data with SCOTCH
+## Cross-modal matching and integration of single-cell multi-omics data